“Invite to your Lord’s way wisely: teaching in a pleasant manner, and debating with courtesy”

 On Visit My Mosque day, you can expect a warm welcome, insight into the workings of our mosque and a cup of tea and some cake.
 There is also a guided tour, a film about the community and an exhibition about the activities of the mosque.
 It’s a great opportunity to get to know people in your area, and to ask questions about Islam.

-We have a range of publications and newsletters, digital and printed.
+We have a wide range of publications and newsletters, digital and print.
 Our publications are designed to get you closer to Allah and to learn key concepts of the Deen.
-We have developed an independent publishing house ‘Invitation Publishing’ that publishes general interest and children’s books on Islam.
+We have developed an independent publishing house ‘Invitation Publishing’ which publishes general interest and children’s books on Islam.
 Inspired by our Islamic faith, we are committed to publishing relevant and authentic books.
 In today’s ever-changing world, we seek to enable Muslim spiritual, cultural, intellectual and creative expression in ways that are engaged and exciting, traditional and modern.
-Visit the bookstore to see the full range of our books.

-We started our weekly ‘Thought for Friday’ email 5 years ago, which is a reminder of our duties, a source of new knowledge from Quran and Sunnah and an inspiration.
+We started our weekly ‘Thought for Friday’ email 15 years ago, which is a reminder of our duties, a source of new knowledge from the Quran and Sunnah and an inspiration.
 Since then it has grown immensely, it now goes out weekly to over 20,000 people across the world.
-As Muslims it is imperative that we continuously learn the teachings of Islam and develop a deeper understanding that is a sure way of being guided and avoiding evil.
-Each week subscribers receive a topical email containing relevant articles to the time of year or in reaction to a global event.
+As Muslims, it is imperative that we continuously learn the teachings of Islam and develop a deeper understanding that is a sure way of being guided and avoiding evil.
+Each week subscribers receive a topical email containing relevant articles at the time of year or in reaction to a global event.
+Click HERE to subscribe.

 The Majestic Quran